Commonwealth Engineers Council: History

 The pattern of meetings changed from a four year interval to a two year interval when the Commonwealth Foundation which had been founded in 1966 recognized CEC as a Commonwealth Professional Association to which it could grant funds so that representatives could attend meetings.

 CEC today

 The Institution of Civil Engineers (ICE) serves as the Secretariat for the Commonwealth Engineers’ Council.
-ICE’s ties to CEC have been longstanding, and the current CEC President is ICE Past-president Professor Paul Jowitt.
+ICE’s ties to CEC have been longstanding; the immediate Past President of CEC is ICE Past-president Professor Paul Jowitt.
+The current President of CEC is Dawn Bonfield.

-CEC strives to strengthen the contribution of engineers to the achievement of sustainable and appropriate development solutions, and along with its members, is fully committed to the attainment of the UN Sustainable Development Goals (SDGs).

 CEC is an International member of the World Federation of Engineering Organisations (WFEO).

 The Council’s main aims and objectives are the following: